linkerd/website/linkerd.io/content/2/tasks/customize-install.md

 +++
-title = "Customizing Installation" description = "Modify the Linkerd Installation"
+title = "Customizing Linkerd's Configuration with Kustomize" description = "Use Kustomize to modify Linkerd's configuration in a programmatic way."
 +++

 Instead of forking the Linkerd install and upgrade process,